Writing OKR Guide: How To Write an Outcome-focused Objective

 Don’t put your measure in the objective — you have key results for this.
 You can use the key results to qualify such specifics and to provide evidence that the objective is true.
 Mixing these makes it likely that your objective is less likely to be an outcome and can introduce ambiguity between the purpose of the Objective and the Key Results.

-Now you have an Outcome-focused Objective You can Write the Key Results
+Now you have an Outcome-focused Objective, You can Write the Key Results

 There’s little point in discussing the key results until you are clear and aligned on the objective.
 Small shifts in the Objective could drastically affect what good key results for the objective would be.